sitraka-/decolonial-futures/design-and-outer-space.md

  <!-- <span class="quotes">Objects, designs, and technologies embody and enforce social values, biases, and power dynamics;<br><br>Artefacts have politics, and these politics permeate through everyday practices and material cultures.</span> -->
  <aside class="notes">
     - his work prevented buses—and therefore lower-income and predominantly minority communities—from accessing these public spaces. <br><br>
     - So his urban planning decisions enforced social control by building in stone who had access to certain spaces.
-So, these designs made segregation feel like a natural consequence of infrastructure, rather than an intentional act of exclusion.
+So, these designs made segregation feel like a natural consequence of infrastructure, rather than an intentional act of exclusion.<br><br>
+    - again here design operates as a mechanism of control
   </aside>
 </section>